jodaf/quilvyn-eberron/README.md

 To use quilvyn-eberron, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/Eberron.js' entry in the PLUGINS definition in quilvyn.html.
-An entry for 'plugins/EberronPrestige.js' can also be added or uncommented to use the prestige classes from the campaign setting rulebook.

 ### Usage